CrossRef/event-data-user-guide/docs/sources/web.md

 ## What it does

 A list of URLs is maintained.
 The Agent submits every URL to the Percolator.
-The Percolator looks for linked or unlinked DOIs, or linked a›rticle Landing Pages in the HTML of each page.
+The Percolator looks for linked or unlinked DOIs, or linked article Landing Pages in the HTML of each page.

 ## Where data comes from